 In this review I compare the Suunto Zoop Novo's features and its capabilities against other entry-level dive computers in this price bracket.

 The Suunto Zoop Novo an excellent start up dive computer for both features and price.
 It has all the basic functions to keep you safe when diving.
 This dive computer is designed to be strong and long lasting.
 It’s a great choice for either entry level or Recreational divers.

-Click the button to see the latest price and any discounts that may apply on the Suunto Zoop Novo at Leisure Pro - the Scuba Gear online experts.
+Click the button to see the latest price and any discounts that may apply on the Suunto Zoop Novo at House of Scuba - the Scuba Gear online experts.

 Click the item in the table below to skip to the answer of your most pressing question, or continue scrolling to read the entire Suunto Zoop Novo review.

 Wrist Mounted or Console Based Dive Computer?

 The Zoop Novo comes as either wrist mounted or console based.
 Most new divers are heading down the path of wrist mounted dive computers.

 The great advantage of wrist mounted is having the vital information on your arm where it’s easy to read, rather than tucked away on a console.
 If you’re going for wrist mounted, then the black rubber strap that comes with the Zoop Novo is long enough to go over your wet suit or dry suit.